OscarPalafox/Tailored/README.md

 # Tailored

-The master branch represents all changes up to and including the day of the deadline, Wednesday 22 March 2019.

 ### Environment Requiments

 Python 3.6 or later is required for the web application to run.
 Earlier 3.x versions will not work and will result in syntax errors.